 backend = TkAgg

 ## Date/timezone support, uncomment the next three lines for pytz, dateutil and six and set them True.
 This will make the resulting binary install those additional packages (overwriting any existing versions).
-If you don't make this change then users will have to install their own pytz, dateutil and six.
+On matplotlib 1.3 and later you will not find these lines and users will have to install their own pytz, dateutil and six.

 ## Date/timezone support: pytz = True dateutil = True six = True